brad-seeley/brad-seeley.github.io/index.md

 [hobbies]: ./pages/hobbies "Personal projects and hobbies"
 [chloe-cutout]: ./pages/chloe-cutout "Making a gift for my partner on our fifth anniversary"
 [timber-glasses]: ./pages/timber-glasses "Reverse engineering a pair of glasses to fit some existing lenses"
-[film]: "./film-portfolio "A passtime of film photography"
+[film]: "film-portfolio "A passtime of film photography"

 [brad-email]: contact@brad-seeley.com